alcy/perf-cal-2020/pcal20.md

 As the AWS data shows, you can have *instantaneous* values that exceed these bounds but they only transient.

-In case you're wondering, yes, Figure 1 only shows measurements from one EC2 instance.
+In case you're wondering, yes, Figure 1 only shows measurements from one EC2 instance in the AWS cluster.
 For the standpoint of PDQ, that's the correct approach.
 All the instances are supposed to scale identically.
 That's the job of the ECB load balancer and that's the assumption of PDQ.
 If instances are not scaling identically, that's not the fault of queueing theory, that's the